cablehead/stacks/README.md

 id source_id parent_id

 - add to stack
-- when adding to stack, focus stack
+    - they're tied together: able to tell what context something is from when rendering in a another given content
+    - so maybe, the item is touched: but the parent version ignores that, in terms of sorting by most recently touched.
+    - or:
     - this should fork the item by default
     - the added item shouldn't be marked as touched: result of being forked

 - delete from stack
     - and because its fork by default: that just means from the stack, not the